awslabs/graphstorm/docs/source/gs-processing/usage/emr-serverless.rst

         --instance-type ${INSTANCE_TYPE} --wait-for-job

 Note that ``${OUTPUT_PREFIX}`` here will need to match the value assigned when launching the EMR-S job, i.e. ``"s3://${OUTPUT_BUCKET}/gsprocessing/emr-s/small-graph/4files/"``

+For more details on the re-partitioning step see
+::doc:`row-count-alignment`.

 Examine the output
 ------------------